k-styles/Mongodb-server-cli/README.md

 # Mongodb-server-cli
 CLI with all CRUD operations for a mongodb server
+(under progress)